deepak4669/scraper/readme.md

 ```bash
 fastapi dev main.py
 ```
-Once the application use the specification to send requests to it.
+Once the application is up, use the specification to send requests to it.
 ### Specifications
 Specifications can be found [here](http://127.0.0.1:8000/docs) locally.